Difficulty Sleeping? Anxiety Could Be Keeping You Up

 There are a variety of sleep issues an individual may experience, and they can all be frustrating.
 For example, it might take you hours to fall asleep, or you may toss and turn in a night of restless sleep.
-Sleep issues like these can have many different causes, one of which can be anxiety.
+Sleep anxiety may be one of the many different causes that can affect your quality of sleep.
 If you’ve been having difficulty falling asleep due to symptoms of anxiety, read on to find out how the two might be connected and learn what you can do to manage sleep anxiety.

 Rawpixel